 Usually, a typical facelift lasts 7-10 years, which is why the approximate age of 40+ is so great for getting your first facelift – the second one (the refresher) will follow when you’re in your sixties.

-The reason for this that at this age you are still able to retain youth, not try and recapture it later.
-This is because, as time passes by, you obtain permanent lines and creases on your cheeks, forehead, eyelids and the corners of your mouth.
+The reason for this is that at this age you are still able to retain youth, not try and recapture it later.
+This is because, as time passes by, you obtain permanent lines and creases on your cheeks, forehead, eyelids, and the corners of your mouth.
 If you undergo a facelift during the earlier stages of skin aging, you can boost the overall effect and retain a youthful appearance for many years to come.

 For patients who want to treat the signs of aging appearing on the lower third of the face, the mini facelift procedure is a perfect option.